gokyuzugokturk/igotek-nock-prover/README.md

 Miner Installation URL: https://github.com/gokyuzugokturk/igotek-nock-prover-hiveos/releases/download/v2.1/nock-2.1.tar.gz

 Warning: New released Nock Prover v2.1 supports only PUBKEY V1 address.
-You need to register your PUBKEY V1 at goldenminer.net and create your passowrd again !
+You need to register your PUBKEY V1 at goldenminer.net and create your password !

 *****